Appropriate scholarly conduct and practices in online assessment

 - Put the information in your own words or clearly mark if your notes are a direct quote from a source.
-Importantly, to develop and demonstrate your understanding of your subjects, it is neither appropriate nor effective to simply reproduce, word-for-word, written material provided by your subject coordinator or other teaching staff as part of your assessment submissions.
-Putting the information in your own words will help you to remember the material and avoid inadvertent plagiarism.
+Putting the information in your own words will help you develop and demonstrate your understanding of the material, and avoid inadvertent plagiarism.

 Know what resources you may use in your exam